Castelo dos Mouros Sintra (Moors Castle)

 An initial Christian crusade, led by King Alfonso VI of Castile, managed to capture the castle in 1093 but the limited forces were driven out the following year.
 The castle flourished between the first and second Christian crusade and this was regarded as the high point of the castle's history.
 The fortifications of the Castelo dos Mouros were greatly enhanced but were not enough to repel the second much larger Christian crusade in 1147.
 This crusader army was comprised of drunks and thieves, who upon liberating Lisbon promptly sacked the capital.
 Early Portuguese kings strengthened the Moors castles defences but the royal court favored Lisbon.

 The Decline and Restoration of the Sintra Castle

-The castles importance and significance reduced over the centuries, so that by the 15th century the only inhabitants were Jewish settlers.
-When the Jews were expelled from Portugal in the mid-15th century the castle was completely abandoned.
+The significance and importance of the Sintra castle reduced over the centuries and by the 15th Century the Jewish settlers were the only inhabitants.
+When the Jews were expelled from Portugal the castle was completely abandoned.
 In 1636 a lightning bolt caused a massive fire that wrecked the central keep while in 1755 the devastating earthquake leveled much of the walls and battlements.
 The Moors castle in this era was so insignificant that it was not even considered in the plans to rebuild after the earthquake.

-The Castelo dos Mouros was destined to be forgotten and permanently ruined until King Ferdinand II transformed the entire Sintra region.
+The Castelo dos Mouros was destined to be forgotten and permanently ruined.
+That was until King Ferdinand II transformed the entire Sintra region.
 Ferdinand II was a king obsessed by art, drama and the good life - he romanticised the middle ages and ordered the reconstruction of the castle.
 The castle was reconstructed so as to be viewed from his beloved Pena Palace, while the grounds were designed for areas for contemplation and relaxation.
-His vision is what tourist are able to explore during their visit.
+His vision is what tourists are able to explore during their visit.